-• For a Catholic school to be successful it must thrive under both inspection frameworks.
-Over the course of the last 12 months four schools have been subject to inspection under Section 48.
-All schools retained their status with two schools judged Outstanding and two schools judged to be good.
+For a Catholic school to be successful it must thrive under both inspection frameworks.
+Over the course of the last 12 months four schools have been subject to inspection under Section 48 (Catholic Schools Inspection).

-SECTION 48:
+SECTION 48 (Catholic Schools Inspection):

 Currently 6 schools (43%) across the Trust judged to be Outstanding.
-8 schools (57%) are judged to be Good.
+8 schools (57%) are judged to be Good and one school inspected this year was judged to Require Improvement.